6 Common Air Conditioner Smells Explained and How to Fix Them

 • Broken fan belt.

-Electrical malfunctions should be checked immediately to stop a fire.
-If you notice burning plastic when your air conditioner is running, turn it off and call us at 308-321-4703 immediately.
+Electrical malfunctions should be checked right away to avoid a fire.
+If you smell burning plastic when your air conditioner is running, turn it off and call us at 308-762-1613 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there might be mold spreading in your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A strong ammonia odor means there could be mold growing inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold produces.

-Mycotoxins are hazardous to your well-being.
-That’s why it’s important to have a specialist like Jack's Heating, Cooling, Stoves & Fireplaces examine your air conditioner and ductwork and clean it when necessary.
+Mycotoxins are hazardous to your health.
+That’s why it’s important to have a specialist like Jack's Heating, Cooling, Stoves & Fireplaces check your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Take Care of Weird Air Conditioner Smells Rapidly
+Our Specialists Can Get Rid of Unpleasant Air Conditioner Smells Fast.

-You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your smelly air conditioner, give us a call at 308-321-4703.
-We’ll determine the trouble quickly and resolve it at a reasonable.
+You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your noxious air conditioner, contact us at 308-762-1613.
+We’ll figure out the problem quickly and take care of it at a competitive.